ajthinking/archetype/readme.md

 <img src="docs/DemoCommand.png" width="600px">

 ### Build your own templates
 Let's make a snippet for a method we want to insert.
-Create a file `storage/php-file-manipulator/snippets/my-stuff.php` like shown below.
+Start by creating a file `storage/php-file-manipulator/snippets/my-stuff.php` like shown below.
 In the file, we put our template code including any encapsuling constructs (in our case we will have to put a class since methods only exists inside classes).
 Name anything you want to be configurable with a handle for instance `'___TARGET_CLASS___'`.
 Even your snippet name itself may be a handle as long as it is unique.

 ```php
 <?php